DavidKHG/RobotHarness/README.md

 # RobotHarness

-This Branch is only for Junction Harness.
+This Branch is only for Junction_C2 Harness.
+Independent from Junction Harness.